Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 C. Regulatory defense
 D. Attestation

 Auditors provide a statement about an organization's posture as part of an attestation process.
-This provides assurance that the auditors have reviewed a
+This provides assurance that the auditors have reviewed the organization's practices and have found them suitable or that decencies have been identified.

+78 B is correct
+Anton’s organization processes credit cards but is a small organization.
+As part of their annual requirements related to PCI DSS, Anton fills out a form about their PCI DSS compliance and submits it to their acquiring bank.
+What type of assessment has his organization conducted?
+A. An internal regulatory audit
+B. A self-assessment
+C. An independent, third-party audit
+D. An external compliance audit

+Filling out forms attesting to your own organization's compliance status is an example of self-assessment.
+This is not an audit activity, PCI DSS is not a regulation, and no third parties were involved to make it external or independent and third party.